nanophyto/Abil/paper.md

 # Usage Example

 There are three steps to running `Abil`, outlined below.
-Additional documentation for `Abil` is available on the github (LINK).
+Additional documentation for `Abil` is available through [github](https://nanophyto.github.io/Abil).

 ## Tune